 #MeToo, an online campaign that supports the survivors of sexual abuse, assault and harrassment, has recently taken social media by storm.
-Although it has gained popularity over the last several days, the initiative actually began 10 years ago.
+Although it has gained popularity over the last two months, the initiative actually began 10 years ago.

 Tarana Burke, an activist from Harlem, launched the movement a decade ago to aid underprivileged women of color affected by sexual abuse.

 She was inspired after bonding with a young girl during a youth camp hosted by Just Be Inc., a nonprofit she founded that’s “focused on the health, well-being, and wholeness of young women of color,” the site reads.

 Burke detailed the encounter on the site.
 She said the girl revealed her mother’s boyfriend had been abusing her.
 That’s when Burke decided to take action by helping the communities where rape crisis centers and sexual assault workers were not present, and “Me Too” was born.

 "It's not about a viral campaign for me.
 It’s about a movement," she told CNN.
 "On one side, it's a bold declarative statement that 'I'm not ashamed' and 'I'm not alone.'
 On the other side, it's a statement from survivor to survivor that says 'I see you, I hear you, I understand you and I'm here for you or I get it.'"